North Carolina Central University

 Special Instructions to Applicants:

-The final candidate must submit an official transcript and submit to a criminal background check.
+Finalist will be required to submit an official transcript and submit to a background investigation.

 To be considered for this position please visit our web site and apply on line at the following link: https://jobs.nccu.edu/